-As indicated, CEM Corporation is a hi-tech organization which operates in a very competitive and dynamic business environment.
+As indicated, CEM Corporation is a high-tech organization that operates in a very competitive and dynamic business environment.
 Managing learning and measuring learning outcomes are in themselves difficult tasks, but they are made even more problematic within complex technical and engineering learning domains, such as those that exist at CEM.
-It is unlikely that the LMS will enable the full management of all of the learning and develop the organization’s human capital in a ‘truly scientific way’ (cf. Nordhaug, 1994), though it will assist greatly in managing the diverse and extensive array of learning contexts and learning processes that must be supported.
-The system’s strengths lie in the new approach and attitude that it will encourage and inspire in the hearts and minds of individuals within the organization, as it enables training, learning and competence development that is highly visible, structured, and more accessible within the organization.
+It is unlikely that the LMS will enable the full management of all of the learning and develop the organization’s human capital in a “truly scientific way” (cf. Nordhaug, 1994), though it will assist greatly in managing the diverse and extensive array of learning contexts and learning processes that must be supported.
+The system’s strengths lie in the new approach and attitude that it will encourage and inspire in the hearts and minds of individuals within the organization, as it enables training, learning, and competence development that is highly visible, structured, and more accessible within the organization.
 This is achieved by improving the control and management of employee competency levels, and also by empowering employees to be creative in managing their own learning and competency development.

-One key challenge for management at CEM is to increase their influence and control over training and learning within the organization, while at the same time increasing employee commitment to managing their ongoing self-development by taking responsibility for improving their knowledge of the business and building unique and intra-organizational competences, as per Nordhaug (1994).
+One key challenge for management at CEM is to increase their influence and control over training and learning within the organization, while at the same time increasing employee commitment to managing their ongoing self-development by taking responsibility for improving their knowledge of the business, and building unique and intraorganisational competences, as per Nordhaug (1994).
 It is clear that these objectives are delicately balanced and must therefore be handled carefully.
 Too much control may de-motivate employees and discourage them from engaging with the system, but at the same time, enough control must be exerted to ensure that employees are developing competencies that support the day-to-day operational requirements of the organization, as well as being in sync with the overall goals and objectives of the company.

-Another important consideration facing CEM Corporation is that it has a long way to go to before all of the benefits offered by their LMS can be fully exploited.
-Not all formal training is being tracked and managed through the LMS and some departments independently organize their own training outside of the system.
+Another important consideration facing CEM Corporation is that it has a long way to go before all of the benefits offered by their LMS can be fully exploited.
+Not all formal training is being tracked and managed through the LMS, and some departments independently organize their own training outside of the system.
 One engineer argued that “there doesn’t appear to be a large amount of suitable training available for our department.”
 The benefits offered by this enterprise learning solution will not be fully realized until sufficient training or learning programs are offered to all employees in all departments across the organization.
 While it is possible to take certain online training directly through the Internet, it is not possible to track or manage associated learning outcomes, as this training is initiated and completed outside of the LMS, and is not currently recorded by it.
-It is understandable that it will take some time to incorporate all every training program for all employees onto the system, but it is critical that this is achieved as quickly and efficiently as possible, to ensure support for the system and ongoing use of the system across the entire organization.
+It is understandable that it will take some time to incorporate every training program for all employees onto the system, but it is critical that this is achieved as quickly and efficiently as possible, to ensure support for the system and ongoing use of the system across the entire organisation.